 - Supporting Schedules

-Difference in amount between ECI and Income reported in Form C-S/ C
+Difference in amount between ECI and Income reported in Form C/C-S

-If the chargeable income reported in Form C-S/ C is less than the chargeable income estimated in ECI, the excess tax paid earlier will be refunded automatically.
+If the chargeable income reported in Form C/C-S is less than the chargeable income estimated in ECI, the excess tax paid earlier will be refunded automatically.

-If the chargeable income reported in Form C-S/ C is more than the chargeable income estimated in ECI, the additional tax must be paid within one month from the date of the Notice of Assessment.
+If the chargeable income reported in Form C/C-S is more than the chargeable income estimated in ECI, the additional tax must be paid within one month from the date of the Notice of Assessment.

-TIP: Try to make your ECI as accurate as possible as significant underestimations of your ECI will raise questions from IRAS.
+TIP: Make your ECI as accurate as possible as significant underestimations of your ECI may result in questions from IRAS.

 - Form C-S and Form C are submitted near the end of the year

+We mentioned consequences of non-compliance.
 If the company does not file its Form C-S/ C by the due date, IRAS may issue a Notice of Assessment (NOA) based on their estimation of the company's income.
-Moreover, the tax based on this assessment will then have to be paid within one month from the NOA’s issuance.
+(Which may be quite hefty.)
+Moreover, the tax based on this assessment has to be paid within one month from the NOA’s issuance.